 - Corporate espionage – Private investigators can investigate allegations of corporate espionage, such as theft of proprietary information or competitive intelligence.

 Other services provided by private investigation firms in the UK are Close protection services, which is the physical protection of client(s) from any possible threat of harm and process serving, which is serving court documents and litigation support.

 What evidence can they provide?

 Any investigation is serious business; therefore, it is important that with any outcome of an investigation there is a compilation of reports and actionable evidence.
 By actionable evidence we mean evidence that you can either act upon yourself, such as confront a cheating partner, or report someone for fly-tipping.
 We can also provide court admissible evidence for more serious investigations that require you to take a matter further.

 Evidence may include a report consisting of GPS tracking records, photographs, videos, and documents.
-However, it is important to note that any evidence that has been obtained illegally, will not only be of no legal use in a court of law, but may also get you into trouble and may do irreparable harm to your case.
+However, It is important to note that private investigators must operate within the bounds of the law and follow ethical standards.
+They must have a valid reason for conducting an investigation and obtain the necessary permissions and authorisations.
+If you are considering hiring a private investigator, it is important to choose a reputable and experienced professional who operates legally and ethically as any evidence that has been obtained illegally, will not only be of no legal use in a court of law, but may also get you into trouble and may do irreparable harm to your case.